Traditional Chinese Medicine

 1100 - 221 B.C.

-Bian Que, the first recorded physician who established Chinese medicine diagnostic procedures.
+Bian Que was the first recorded physician who established Chinese medicine diagnostic procedures.

 Ge Hong